 The Joint Commission has strict regulation when it comes to hospital ventilation.
 One of the requirements is to have the hospital rooms tested to see if they comply with the regulations.
 There are different kinds of ventilation that need to be used in different rooms.
-The ventilation requirements make it easy for the hospital to control the spread of infections from one room to another.
+The ventilation requirements make it easy for the hospital to control infections from one room to another.
 It also helps keep certain rooms contained protecting the patients inside and outside the room.

 Positive pressure ensures that airborne pathogens do not contaminate patients or equipment in the room.
 Extra air is pumped into the room to get rid of the contaminants and prevent them from entering.
-Negative pressure is when the air is sucked from the room while pulling out any potential contaminants and exhausting them to the outside air.
+Negative pressure is when the air is sucked from the room while pulling out potential contaminants and exhausting them to the outside air.
 The contaminated air is normally exhausted outside through the roof.

 Hospital rooms must be tested and documented to confirm that they meet the requirements of being positively or negatively pressurized.
 One test used to test the pressure in a room is the Tissue test.
-The test is done through using a tissue.
+The test is done by using a tissue.
 The tissue test confirms if the room is positively pressurized if the tissue is being blown away from the room.
 If the tissue is being blown towards the room, it means that the room is negatively pressurized.
 There is also special equipment that can be used to measure volumes, relative pressures, and air exchanges.
 One of the things hospitals can do when it comes to their ventilation systems is getting UFAD & raised access floor systems by AirFixture.

 If hospital ventilation requirements are not met, it could be disastrous for the hospital.
-The critical areas that could be affected are the operating rooms and rooms where patients have severely compromised immune systems.
+The critical areas affected are the operating rooms and rooms where patients have severely compromised immune systems.
 Positively pressurized rooms are considered the cleanest when it comes to hospitals.
-Controlling the hospital airflow in the right manner is beneficial to patients, physicians, and other hospital personnel.
+Controlling the hospital airflow correctly is beneficial to patients, physicians, and other hospital personnel.
 Failure to fix the ventilation will result in contaminants spreading through all hospital rooms.